Loire Valley Castles: 15 of the Most Beautiful Châteaux in France

 Domaine de Chaumont-sur-Loire — famed for its International Garden Festival.
 (Photo: AXP Photography, Pexels)

-Domaine de Chaumont is not only a castle but also home to the annual International Garden Festival.
-A fusion of history and contemporary creativity.
+Chaumont is not only a castle but also home to the celebrated International Garden Festival.
+Its mix of history and contemporary creativity makes it an inspiring stop.

 10. Château de Brézé